 What is a serrated knife?

 A serrated knife is a type of kitchen knife with teeth-like blade indentation, also known as serrations.
-The knife’s scalloped edge is ideal for cutting through foods with tough exteriors and soft interiors such as bread.
+The knife’s edge is ideal for cutting through foods with tough exteriors and soft interiors such as bread.
 A serrated knife uses the same principle as a saw whereby the serrations or teeth break the surface of the food allowing a clean cut through.

-Serrated knives are also known as bread knives and measure between 8-9 inches.
+Serrated knives are also known as bread knives that measure between 8-9 inches.
 Serrated knives cut better because the toothlike edges provide a superior grip on fibrous, thick, and hard foods.
 The thin serrations ensure smooth penetration through foods without the tearing or shredding that can happen with a straight-edge blade.

 How does a serrated knife gets dull?